Stackclash/5e-vault/4. World Almanac/NPCs/Sul Khatesh.md

   "name": "Consume Magic (Costs 2 Actions)"
 - "desc": "Sul Khatesh whispers an arcane secret into the mind of a creature she can\
     \ see within 60 feet of her.
 The target must succeed on a DC 26 Wisdom saving\
-    \ throw or expend one of its spell slots of 3rd level or lower and deal dice:\
+    \ throw or expend one of its spell slots of 3rd level or lower and deal dice:4d12|text(26)\
-    \ 4d12|avg (4d12) force damage to each creature within 30 feet of it.
-A creature\
+    \ (4d12) force damage to each creature within 30 feet of it.
+A creature that\
-    \ that fails the saving throw but can't expend a spell slot is instead [[/5.
+    \ fails the saving throw but can't expend a spell slot is instead [[/5.
 Mechanics/Rules/Conditions.md#stunned|stunned]]\
     \ until the end of its next turn."
   "name": "Maddening Secrets (Costs 3 Actions)" "source":